17 of the best businesses to start with little money

 03. Become an Amazon (or other marketplace) seller

 Marketplaces like Amazon, eBay, and Etsy already attract millions of shoppers.
-While it's essential to have your own fully branded store, a multichannel strategy allows you to reach a wider audience faster—and at a relatively low cost compared to traditional advertising or retailing.
+While it's essential to have your own fully branded store, a multichannel selling strategy allows you to reach a wider audience faster—and at a relatively low cost compared to traditional advertising or retailing.

 Based on data trends from over 700,000 Wix Stores worldwide, eCommerce sellers with an additional sales channel can increase sales up to 12%.